Bookmark This! Ep 15: Escape into these books

-After nearly two months under the circuit breaker, you may want to break free.

-Journalists Olivia Ho and Toh Wen Li pick out some escapist reads for you in the latest episode of this Straits Times literary podcast, whether it is swashbuckling adventure The Scarlet Pimpernel or winsome fantasy Howl's Moving Castle.
+For those who feel Phase 2 of opening up after Covid-19 is not arriving quickly enough, journalists Olivia Ho and Toh Wen Li pick out some escapist reads in the latest episode of this Straits Times literary podcast, from swashbuckling vigilantes to fantastical moving castles.

-Choose your own adventure in Intan Paramaditha's The Wandering or flee a futuristic Singapore for new worlds in Judith Huang's Sofia And The Utopia Machine.

 Listen at str.sg/JdRD